Programming on Cape Town TV

 2.5 The channel will not broadcast programming that Is propagandistic in nature – i.e. which promotes a point of view in a dishonest or misleading way.

 2.6 Where possible, content should seek to foster a critical approach to media and information, including an awareness of how traditional media can negatively affect people’s perceptions or behaviour – for example through the reinforcement of amoral standards or negative social behaviour through on-screen characters and role models.

 3.1.1 Community television in South Africa is authorised to gain funding from a combination of advertising, grants, donations and sponsorships.

-3.1.2 CTV accepts advertising from private companies, non-profit organisations and government agencies.
+3.1.2 Cape Town TV accepts advertising from private companies, non-profit organisations and government agencies.
 In terms of the legislation governing community television in South Africa, advertising is limited to an average of 10 minutes per hour measured annually, with a maximum of 12 minutes allowed in any hour.

 3.1.3 Restrictions apply to certain categories of advertising, namely:

 iii.
 Any advertising that is sexist, racist, xenophobic, sectarian or culturally demeaning;

 iv.
 Certain categories of products will not be advertised during prime time, e.g. alcoholic beverages.

 3.2.1 The nature of advertising in our society is that it promotes the consumption of products that are sold on a commercial or profit-making basis.
 This sometimes results in the production of content within ads that may be considered to be harmful to society, for example by way of promoting certain stereotypical views of social groups such as women, foreigners or race groups.